Parent Aware, Minnesota's Quality Rating and Improvement System

 Parent Aware was originally available statewide to programs eligible for Accelerated Pathway to Rating (Accredited child care centers, accredited family child care providers, Head Start, Early Head Start, Early Childhood Special Education and School-Based Pre-K programs).

-Parent Aware is a hybrid block/point system in which programs are rated in four categories: Physical Health and Well-Being, Teaching and Relationships, Assessment of Child Progress and Teacher Training and Education.
+Parent Aware, Minnesota’s Quality Rating and Improvement System (QRIS) is a hybrid block/point system in which early childhood programs are rated in four categories: Physical Health and Well-Being, Teaching and Relationships, Assessment of Child Progress and Teacher Training and Education.

 Minnesota’s Quality Improvement and Registry Tool, Develop, contains multiple features to support both professional development and quality improvement, including:

 Since the statewide roll-out in 2012, the number of programs holding a Parent Aware Rating has steadily increased to over 2,500 programs serving almost 55,000 children, over 20,000 of whom are infants and toddlers in Fall 2019.